 - He was a speaker at the Annual Spring Break Continuing Legal Education Weekend, sponsored by the Bankruptcy Bar Association for the District of Maryland.

 - National Association of Bankruptcy Litigators

-Prior to bringing his expertise as a bankruptcy lawyer to Offit Kurman, Mr. Hoffman had been a senior partner within the largest law firm in Montgomery County, Maryland, before leaving after a twenty-year tenure to become a named partner in a smaller firm.
+Prior to bringing his expertise as a bankruptcy lawyer to Offit Kurman, Mr. Hoffman had been a senior partner within the largest law firm in Montgomery County, Maryland, before leaving after a twenty-year tenure.